 Education in all its fullness unlocks our talents in a positive, inclusive, and welcoming environment.
 At the heart of what we do in secondary education is ensuring students are fully prepared for employment and further education so they can 'live life to the full' as well rounded and considerate members of society.
-The fullness of life is more likely to be achieved when individuals feel prepared and informed and informed about the opportunities and experiences available to them after their time at Waddesdon.
+The fullness of life is more likely to be achieved when individuals feel prepared and informed about the opportunities and experiences available to them after their time at Waddesdon.
 High expectations for our students are echoed in the ambition and opportunities they are encouraged to follow to ensure each individual feels able to live life after Waddesdon in all its fullness.

 STATUS OF POLICY: Statutory Policy

 COMMITTEE RESPONSIBLE: CSWB

-GOVERNING BODY APPROVAL: 21.01.20
+GOVERNING BODY APPROVAL: 07.06.23

-REVIEW DATE: Spring Term 2021
+REVIEW DATE: Summer Term 2024